apollozeus042/code_analyzer_backend/README.md

   python -m pip install --upgrade pip
   ```
 - If the server doesn't start, ensure you're using the correct Python version (`py -3.11`).
-- For other concerns, try contacting the developer: Apollo Zeus Espinosa
+- For other concerns, try contacting the developers: Apollo Zeus Espinosa or Rafael Ogot
 ---

 ## 🎯 **Summary**